Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Additional details of numerical experiments

 \subsection{Details of Datasets}

 The details of the three public datasets we used in our numerical experiments are as follows. \begin{itemize} \item With \textit{a9a} dataset, the task is to predict if the annual income of an individual exceeds \$50K.
 Gender is the sensitive attribute that splits the data into female ($\gamma=1$) and male ($\gamma=2$) groups. \item With \textit{bank} dataset, the task is to predict if a client will subscribe a term deposit with a bank.
 Age is the sensitive attribute that splits the data into the clients with ages between 25 and 60 ($\gamma=1$) and clients with other ages ($\gamma=2$). \item With \textit{law school} dataset, the task is to predict if a student will pass the bar exam of law schools on the first try.
-Race is the sensitive attribute that splits the data into white ($\gamma=1$) or non-white ($\gamma=2$) groups. \end{itemize} Some statistics of these datasets are given in Table \ref{tbl:data}.
+Race is the sensitive attribute that splits the data into white ($\gamma=1$) or non-white ($\gamma=2$) groups. \item With \textit{ACS} dataset, the task is to predict whether a US working adults’ yearly income is above $50,000$.
+Gender is the sensitive attribute that splits the data into female ($\gamma=1$) and male ($\gamma=2$) groups. \end{itemize} Some statistics of these datasets are given in Table \ref{tbl:data}.
 Data \textit{a9a} was provided with separated training and testing sets, so we further randomly split the original training data into a new training set (90\%) and a validation set (10\%).
 For \textit{bank} dataset, we randomly split it into training (60\%), validation (20\%) and testing (20\%) sets.
 For \textit{law school} dataset, we randomly split it into training (56.25\%), validation (18.75\%) and testing (25\%) sets.
+For \textit{ACS} dataset, we randomly split it into training (60\%), validation (20\%) and testing (20\%) sets.

 The training sets are used to build the models.
 The validation sets are only used for tuning hyper-parameters.
 The testing sets are used to evaluate the prediction performance and the fairness of the obtained models.
 The variation of the performance of each method caused by the aforementioned random data splitting is displayed by the error bars (95\% confidence intervals) in Figure~\ref{fig:pDP_and_wpDP_efficiency_frontier}.